adfinis/openshift-etcd-backup/README.md

 - `OCP_BACKUP_KEEP_DAYS`: Days to keep the backup.
 Only used if `backup.expiretype` is set to `days`
 - `OCP_BACKUP_KEEP_COUNT`: Number of backups to keep.
 Only used if `backup.expiretype` is set to `count`
 - `OCP_BACKUP_UMASK`: Umask used inside the script to set restrictive permission on written files, as they contain sensitive information.
+- `OCP_BACKUP_NFS_USER`: User used if you cannot write to your NFS share as root.
+Make sure to include the user in your Dockerfile.

 Changing the schedule be done in the CronJob directly, with `spec.schedule`:
 ```